 Economic cycles cause the markets to rise and fall over time.
-So-called "black swan" events, such as the impacts of the 2020 Coronavirus outbreak, can cause sudden corrections.
-Sooner or later, market volatility may force you to make decisions that affect your financial future and long-term wealth.
-You may soon face decisions that affect your financial future and long-term wealth in the midst of this market turmoil.
-Stockbrokers and financial advisors promote and justify many tempting option exercise and risk mitigation strategies.
+So-called "black swan" events, like pandemics and surprise bank failures, systemic changes like inflation or policy changes like those interest-rate increases which began back in 2022, usually cause corrections as the markets adjust to the new normal.
+Sooner or later, market volatility will force you to make decisions that affect your financial future and long-term wealth.
+Brokers and financial advisors promote and justify many tempting strategies for option exercise or for mitigating risks in holdings of company stock.
 PROCEED WITH CAUTION.
-Below are 10 topics I find myself discussing over and over again.
+Below are topics I find myself discussing over and over again:

 Engage in financial housekeeping.
 If you have a financial plan with goals for your stock grant gains, stick to it.
 If not, create it now before the market turns up and provokes you to take risks without thinking.
 In my experience, investors who have committed to a plan and have stuck to it have experienced better returns than those who tried to time the market.
 Diversification should be a central part of the plan.